hydrodynamicstability/Perspectives-on-Applied-Statistics/index.md

 "Real world problems require more than just thinking in bets.
 Most common sense is qualitative, thinking about plausibility and possibility long before precisely quantifying probabilities of any kind.
 Even in cases where the probabilities can be quantified, they should rarely be interpreted literally."

 Source:  Exceprts from Harry Crane (2020), "[Naive probablism](http://www.researchers.one/article/2020-03-9)".

+### Herbert I. Weisberg

+"We must recognize that probability theory *alone* is insufficient to establish scientific validity.
+There is only one foolproof way to learn whether an observed finding, however statistically significant it may appear, might actually hold up in practice.
+We must dust off the time-honored principle of *replication* as the touchstone of validity.
+Ideally each study should be validated by collecting new data and performing a new analysis.
+Only when the system demands and rewards independent replications of study findings can and should public confidence in the integrity of the scientific enterprise be restored."  (p.
+344)

+"Creating a culture of science in which independent validation becomes a primary criterion for scientific acceptance will help to regain public trust.
+Knowing that their findings will be subjected to independent scrutiny will impose a higher standard of proof on investigators.
+At the same time, however, it wil free them up to follow promising leads and refine hypotheses.
+Requiring real validation will blunt the inhibitions that result from the pressure to achieve statistical significance or bust.
+Because both data exploration and independent validation require substantial skill and effort, the quantity of research being generated may well decrease as a result.
+However, the quality should improve greatly." (p.
+363)

+Source:  Excerpts from Herbert I. Weisberg (2014), *Willful Ignorance:  The Mismeasure of Uncertainty* (Hoboken:  Wiley), chapters 11 and 12 ("The Lottery in Science" and "Trust, but Verify", respectively).

 ### John W. Tukey